 The SEL-487B provides optimized, low-impedance bus differential fault detection by using high-speed, subcycle protection coupled with high-security operation for external faults.
 Superior protection performance is combined with integrated station automation features for seamless transition into new and retrofit applications.
-Optional Time-Domain Link (TiDL) technology transforms the way you modernize your substation.
+Optional Time-Domain Link (TiDL) technology and SEL Sampled Values (SV) technology using IEC 61850-9-2 transform the way you modernize your substation.

 Low-Impedance Bus Differential Protection—Provide flexible low-impedance bus differential protection for various busbar topologies and sizes.
-Protect systems with up to 21 three-phase bus terminals by using three relays to provide 6 three-phase differential bus zones and 3 independent check zones.
+You can protect systems with up to 21 three-phase bus terminals by using three relays to provide 6 three-phase differential bus zones and 3 independent check zones.
 Patented open CT detection algorithms block potential misoperations due to open or shorted CT conditions.

 Integrated Overcurrent Protection—Choose from ten overcurrent curves for each current input for additional protection.
 Each torque-controlled time-overcurrent element has two reset characteristics.
 There is also one level of instantaneous and definite-time elements available for each current input.